P-SNEHAA/Tic-Tac-Toc-AI/README.md

     AI makes optimal moves
     Detects win, loss, and draw
     Press R to restart the game
-    Simple graphical interface using Pygame
+    Simple graphical interface using Pygame.